INSTRUCTIONS FOR INPUT OF DATA IN EXCEL SPREADSHEETS

 We can now easily discover any mistake by analyzing the standard interaction formula copied worldwide.
 Use the Leonard Euler’s principle that any section is subjected to an axial load and a moment.
 This principle and basic mathematics will facilitate the calculations of the yield capacity of any given concrete or steel section for all eccentricity using Microsoft Excel.
 All that is needed by the analyst is the determination of the external load which can vary locally and compared to the yield capacity determined by Microsoft Excel.

 We can now determine the real factor of safety versus yield capacity of the material and not rely on what I call ‘factor of ignorance’ using the standard interaction formula and the principal axes.
 I am the only one in the world who has done the ‘rotation of axes’ to obtain the correct solution of a structural problem.
-If an engineer cannot do the free body diagrams or the required mathematics to solve a problem, he or she may refer to my books where the analytical method is illustrated and the required parameters considered in the solution.
+If an engineer cannot do the free body diagrams or the required mathematics to solve a problem, he or she may refer to my books where the true analytical method is illustrated and the required parameters considered in the solution.
 The discovery of the truth by the engineer may be shared with others to spare them the trouble of doing the math or thinking of the correct solution.
 Computers can remember all the equations and any shortcuts developed by the analyst can be stored for reference.

 You may also check the ASCE (American Society of Civil Engineers) Geotechnical Journals from 1980-1984 as well as the HKIE Structural Journal of 2005.